Have you ever taken part in a tug-of-war?

 At airfocus, this is an approach we support, too.

-That’s why we built the airfocus platform to provide the ideal tool for tracking cross-team efforts and to keep everyone in your business pulling in the same direction… no 10 meter ropes required.
+That’s why we built the airfocus platform to provide the ideal tool for tracking cross-team efforts and to keep everyone in your business pulling in the same direction… no 10-meter ropes are required.